 “Advocacy, Autonomy, and Citizenship in the Classroom,” Teaching Ethics

 “Global Government and Global Citizenship,” International Journal of Applied Philosophy, Vol. 27, Issue 2, Fall 2013

 “On the Disconnect between Professional and Business Ethics,” with Mark Vopat, Teaching Ethics, Vol. 13, No. 2, Spring 2013

 “Civility as a Condition of Citizenship,” Civility in Politics and Education, Routledge Studies in Contemporary Philosophy, Deborah Mower and Wade Robison, eds., Routledge, 2011

 “Cartesian Intuitions, Humean Puzzles and the Buddhist Conception of the Self,” Philosophy East and West, Volume 60, Number 4, 2010

 “Salience and Chance,” Southwest Philosophy Review, Volume 25, Number 1, 2009

 Dr. Mark Vopat, Director, Dr. James Dale Ethics Center (PhD University of Western Ontario):

-Children’s Rights and Moral Parenting (forthcoming November 2014 with Lexington Press)
+Children’s Rights and Moral Parenting (Lanham: Lexington Press, 2015)